stevencombs/retrocombs.github.io/_posts/2021/2021-01-10-rapsberrypi400-to-vice-emulator.md

 I demonstrate playing this game in the video and am using THEC64 joystick.
 It really was fun and felt true to the original gaming experience on a C64.

-## Final Thoughts:
+## Final Thoughts

 1. While the Combian pi/400 is perfect for the home or office, it's also the perfect travel size!
 Imagine packing this in your bag and connecting it that HDMI monitor in a hotel?
 What about sharing your love of 8-bit Commodore computing with your family?
 This is that machine.
 2. This project, as [Brian Joyce on Facebook commented](https://www.facebook.com/groups/commodoresixtyfour/permalink/10157446446337172/?__cft__%5B0%5D=AZXho0W7m1RZV0hB2v4O1SBDggN6WQtcJ-XL2x77tHAENFbT8Px1DtYc1aVZKnNjhfJAy4yuOozgHlumn6iZdbeoAmjVSmY-Vfsdk3su5xaeL-1ZR_rmrxr0lmQWHtjOJ1tvuEzvPjlj-m3Laztx8cot76YZZ5HbWP3CBIwblCqHt8x7feQtHexWr0-GHOloJqQ&__tn__=,O,P-R), "Very nice man!
 As both a Commodore and a Raspberry Pi fan, this ticks every box for me!"
 Same here, Brian!
 3. There are several things I plan to do with the Combian pi/400.
 I hope to find time to document them here and in video.
 I mention GEOS, but I'm also interested in performance.
 What about you?
 Have something you think I should try with the Combian pi/400?
 Drop a comment and let me know.
 If I can scrape up the time, I'll see what I can do.
+4. {UPDATE: 2021-01-11} There's been some, and when I write some I mean a couple of individuals, controversy about whether Combian V3.0 should be behind a support/tip me firewall.
+Carmelo was quick to react and has now made V3.0 available as [a direct download](https://drive.google.com/file/d/16bMQoql3vJVtV03zzCbo-j61Aj4UIbj-/view?usp=sharing); however, I still contend that you should "tip" Carmelo for his work to package everything up and create the wonderful menu.
-4. This is one of my most viewed videos within a 24-hour video (350+).
+5. {2021-01-11} This is one of my most viewed videos within a 24-hour video (~~350+~~ 420+).
 While that's not impressive for YouTubers, it's just fine for me!
 I love this hobby and that small group who continues to support my journey as I reconnect with my Commodore computing roots.
 I can say this without hesitation; Commodore computers changed my life-path and allowed me to become who I am today.
 If you think back, you will probably agree.

 ## Join the Fun